AzodFR/HumanBenchmarkPy/README.md

 # HumanBenchmarkPy

-HumanBenchmarkPy is a project for automate all the humanbenchmark's tests.
+HumanBenchmarkPy is a project for automate all the humanbenchmark's tests whit python.

 ## Requierments

-To use thes scripts you need to have:
+To use these scripts you need to have:

-  -Python 3+
+  -Python 3.x

   -pyautogui

 ## Installation